 Kris Spaulding

 One sip of Bell’s Amber Ale was all it took for Kris Spaulding to become hooked on craft beer.
 Her love for the beverage began to transform into a career when she met and married her husband, who co-founded New Holland Brewing Company in 1997.
-The two put their heads together and crafted a plan to open Brewery Vivant in 2010.
+The two put their heads together and crafted a plan to open Vivant Brewery + Spirits in 2010.
 They’ve since added a sister company, Broad Leaf Brewery & Spirits, located in Kentwood.

 Although the craft brewing industry is male-dominated, Kris shares that she hasn’t experienced obstacles because of it.
 In fact, she was voted onto the National Brewers Association Board of Directors in 2021.
 “Being female may have opened more doors for me as opportunities come up that seek representation from women,” Kris said.
 “Times are changing quite a lot, especially recently as I regularly meet more women brewers, owners, and suppliers.”